JoaoLages/diffusers-interpret/README.md

 ## Future Development
 - [x] ~~Add interactive display of all the images that were generated in the diffusion process~~
+- [ ] Add explainer for StableDiffusionImg2ImgPipeline
+- [ ] Add explainer for StableDiffusionInpaintPipeline
 - [ ] Add interactive bounding-box and token attributions visualization
 - [ ] Add unit tests
 - [ ] Add example for `diffusers_interpret.LDMTextToImagePipelineExplainer`